 According to Michigan State University (MSU), additional areas of forensics specialization include biological evidence, toxicology, drugs & firearms, pathology, odontology, anthropology, toxicology, trace evidence, and even entomology (i.e., the study of insects).
-The American Academy of Forensic Sciences (AAFS) adds to this list the following subfields: arson, bite mark, blood & bodily fluids, crime scene, child abuse, DNA, death investigation, digital evidence, fingerprints, and sexual assault.
-Forensics students might major in forensic science or pathology, for example, and still have the option to specialize in one or more of those other areas.
-According to AAFS’s comprehensive career brochure entitled So You Want to Be a Forensic Scientist, forensic scientists typically have at least a bachelor’s degree and maintain responsibilities such as scientifically analyzing different types of evidence; meticulously documenting laboratory analyses; working with law enforcement and medical personnel; constructing plausible explanations for crime scene findings; and serving in court as expert witnesses.
+The American Academy of Forensic Sciences (AAFS) adds to this list the following subfields: arson, bite marks, blood & bodily fluids, crime scene, child abuse, DNA, death investigation, digital evidence, fingerprints, and sexual assault.
+Forensic students might major in forensic science or pathology, for example, and still have the option to specialize in one or more of those other areas.

 The Wolverine State is home to a wealth of forensics colleges at every level, including certificate, associate, bachelor’s, and graduate programs.
 Further, forensic science professionals are relatively well-compensated.
-As proof of point, Michigan’s forensic science technicians make more money annually than the average salary of all occupations across Michigan.
-The Bureau of Labor Statistics reported that all workers in Michigan made an average annual salary of $48,300 and forensic science technicians made 29.8 percent more at $62,610 (BLS 2017).
+As proof of point, the BLS reported that Michigan’s forensic science technicians make more money annually than the average salary of all occupations across Michigan (mentioned below).

 Read on to discover the occupational outlook for forensic scientists in Michigan, as well as the variety of accredited forensics programs in the state and professional certification information.